Get to know Simone de Hoogh a bit and listen to why she started PowerWood for neurodiverse families

 She has followed a postgraduate programme towards The European Advanced Diploma in Educating the Gifted at the Radboud University in the Netherlands, approved by the European Council of High Ability (ECHA) and received the diploma in 2008.

-Simone has been working to help other families with similar difficulties for over 12 years .
-Now her consultancy has developed into PowerWood, a social enterprise run with the help of her family and 30+ volunteers.
+Her consultancy developed into PowerWood, a not for profit social enterprise run with the help of her family and 30+ volunteers.

-PowerWood is dedicated to helping families, their children and teenagers with overexcitabilities to improve their self-control, self-esteem and pleasure in life.
-PowerWood works to help children and their families recognise and understand overexcitability.
-Young people are encouraged to embrace the positives that accompany it, such as creativity, energy and the ability to think outside the box.
+The Community is encouraged to embrace the positives that accompany Neurodiversity, such as creativity, energy and the ability to think outside the box.
 PowerWood also teaches coping mechanisms to help these sensitive and intense children find happiness and a sense of belonging.